Read our resource on careers in the public sector, based on advice from geographers working in the sector.

 As well as our list of sites for finding jobs with geography, the sites below have a particular focus on governmental jobs

-Civil Service jobs - jobs at UK governmental organisations or departments, including apprenticeships.
+Civil Service jobs - all jobs at UK governmental organisations, agencies and departments, including apprenticeships.

 Civil Service Fast Stream graduate scheme